Stormwater permits in City of Shoreline: fees, timeline & requirements (2026)

 - 4. Track review (typical: —).
 Respond to reviewer comments promptly.

 - 5. Pay issuance fees (Drainage review fee commonly tiered by project size; small project ~$300-$800, full drainage review $1,500+.
-Apply via https://www.shorelinewa.gov/government/departments/planning-community-development.
-Shoreline uses its own permit center.) and pick up the permit.
+Apply electronically via eTRAKiT (https://www.shorelinewa.gov/government/departments/planning-community-development/permit-center-remote-services/register-for-a-professional-etrakit-account).) and pick up the permit.
 Inspection card travels with the job.